open-sdg/open-sdg/docs/faq.md

 ## Can I monitor traffic to an Open SDG platform?

 Yes.
 It's easy to start monitoring traffic to an Open SDG platform as there is Google Analytics functionality built in.
-In the [*_config_prod.yml* file](https://github.com/open-sdg/open-sdg-site-starter/blob/develop/_config_prod.yml#L19-L21) in the site repo, there is a placeholder, where you can add your Google Analytics tracking code.
+In the [*_config_prod.yml* file](https://github.com/open-sdg/open-sdg-site-starter/blob/develop/_config_prod.yml#L19-L21) in the site repo there is a placeholder, where you can add your Google Analytics tracking code.

 To get a Google Analytics tracking code, sign in to Google and then [create a Google Analytics account](https://analytics.google.com/analytics/web/provision/#/provision/create).
 After you enter your website's details, you will be given a tracking code.